HNGInternship/IGVendors/README.md

 - A Backend to Manage Metadata And Vendors and their Products
 - Proper SEO formatting
 - There should be a general home page and a customized home page for registered customers so the content can be tailored to each customer's taste.(Dashboard)
-- Direct links to contact a vendor, and links to their instagram pages
+- Direct links to contact a vendor, and links to their instagram pages.
+- Reporting TOol.

 Bottlenecks: